What is IIM CAT Entrance Exam? - Full Form, Exam Pattern & Toppers list

 Minimum Percentage

-• General, EWS, and NC-OBC: Minimum 50%
+• General, EWS and NC-OBC category Minimum 50%

-• SC, ST, and PwD: Minimum 45%
+• SC, ST and PwD category Minimum 45%

-Number of attempts No-limit
+Number of Attempts No-limit

 CAT Exam Pattern